Degenerate Whittaker functionals for real reductive groups: Introduction

 \end{introtheorem}

-If $\pi$ is generic, then Theorem \ref{thm:OurMat} follows immediately from \cite[Theorem A]{MatComp} and Theorem \ref{thm:Main}.
-We prove the general result by reduction to the generic case using the Kostant-Sekiguchi correspondence and the coinvariants functor $C_{\mathfrak{u}}$, where $\mathfrak{u}$ is the nilradical of a suitable parabolic subalgebra.
+If $\pi$ is generic, then Theorem \ref{thm:OurMat} follows immediately from Theorem \ref{thm:Main} and \cite[Theorem A]{MatComp}.
+We prove the general result by reduction to the generic case using the Kostant-Sekiguchi correspondence, the coinvariants functor $C_{\mathfrak{u}}$, where $\mathfrak{u}$ is the nilradical of a suitable parabolic subalgebra, \cite{SV} and Theorem \ref{thm:Main}.

 Theorem \ref{thm:OurMat} implies $\mathrm{An}\mathcal{V}(\sigma)\cap\Psi _{0}\supset\Psi_{0}(\sigma)$ though the reverse inclusion can fail, as shown in section \ref{sec:RemOurMat} for the group $U\left( 2,2\right) $.
 We conjecture however that for all quasi-split groups one has the equality